A group of people walking on seashore in brilliant sunshine.

 Become a Change Agent

 A specialist pathway is your opportunity to further tailor your studies to become an expert in your chosen field.
-Our pathways provide you with specific modules and opportunities to enable you to tailor your studies towards areas you are passionate about, and to have that reflected in your degree title e.g. BSc Geography (Natural Hazard Management).
+Our pathways provide you with specific modules and opportunities to enable you to tailor your studies towards areas you are passionate about and to have that reflected in your degree title.

-When applying for this course with a specialist pathway, you will do so via UCAS.
-It is important to search for and submit your application for 'Geography BA/BSc (Hons)'.
+When applying for this course with a specialist pathway, it is important to search for and submit your application for 'Geography BA/BSc (Hons)'.
 Your chosen pathway will be confirmed post-application and this will be the award that you complete your studies with ie. Geography (Human Geography) BA (Hons); Geography (Physical Geography) BSc (Hons); and Geography (Natural Hazard Management) BSc (Hons).
 If you choose to study this course without a pathway, your award on completion will be Geography BA or BSc (Hons), depending on the modules studied.

 The BA/BSc Geography course contains core modules at each level of study.
-At Level 4 (Year 1), you will be introduced to core content, concepts and theories in human and physical geography.
+At Level 4 (Year 1), you will be introduced to core content, concepts and issues in human and physical geography.
+You will also have the opportunity explore contemporary challenges of sustainable development and engage in an extended period of fieldwork.

 Level 5 (Year 2) builds upon this foundation, enabling you to focus your studies on human geography, physical geography, or continue to do modules in both sub-disciplines.
+Module content covers themes including social difference and geopolitics (in human geography) and environmental change and earth surface processes (in physical geography).
 Whichever modules you choose you will experience more complex learning that integrates and applies geographical knowledge to different contexts culminating in the production of a proposal for an extended geographical project at Level 6 (Final Year).

 If you have chosen to study a year abroad/in industry, this will take place at the end of Level 5 (Year 2), before entering your final year of study.

-At Level 6 (Final Year) you will tackle a large-scale project and apply practical geographical research skills through fieldwork with a focus on professional ethics and risk management. you will extend your geospatial data science skills alongside applying the knowledge and skills acquired throughout your studies to develop your understanding of complex geographical issues.
+At Level 6 (Final Year) you will tackle a large-scale independent project and apply practical geographical research skills through fieldwork with a focus on professional ethics and risk management.
+You will extend your geospatial data science skills alongside applying the knowledge acquired throughout your studies to develop your understanding of complex geographical issues.
+In addition, you have the opportunity to select further optional modules covering topics including: climate change and the anthropocene; asylum and refugee experiences; practical applications of sustainability; and river and coastal management.
+Optional module availability may change from year-to-year according to the availability of staff expertise and individual cohort sizes.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.